 This theoretical thesis argues that children diagnosed with reactive attachment disorder are best served with psychoanalytic treatment.
 Four major components are examined to support this argument.
 First, the progression of reactive attachment disorder criteria set forth in the 1980 DSM-III up through a recent DSM V proposal are reviewed.
 Secondly, a history and development of Freud's trauma theory is discussed.
 Thirdly, neurobiological research of the social brain and limbic system that confirm certain hypotheses of Freud's trauma theory are outlined.
 Lastly, current treatment modalities used with children diagnosed with reactive attachment disorder are scrutinized.
 Each of these components leads to the conclusion that psychoanalytic treatment is the most effective treatment for children diagnosed with reactive attachment disorder.

 Gerber-Weintraub, Carla, "Neurobiological research that confirms Freud's trauma theory and its implications for treatment with children diagnosed with reactive attachment disorders" (2011).
-Theses, Dissertations, and Projects.
-1063.
+Masters Thesis, Smith College, Northampton, MA.